vmware-archive/photon-controller/README.md

 ## Development

-If you'd like to make changes to Photon Controller, you can submit pull requests on [GitHub](http://vmware.github.io/photon-controller).
+If you'd like to make changes to Photon Controller, you can submit pull requests on [GitHub](http://github.com/vmware/photon-controller).

-Contributors to Photon Controller must have signed and submitted a copy of the [Contributor License Agreement](http://fix.me) -- coming soon -- to osscontributions@vmware.com.
+Contributors to Photon Controller must have signed and submitted a copy of the [Contributor License Agreement](http://vmware.github.io/photon/assets/files/vmware_cla.pdf) to osscontributions@vmware.com.

 All pull requests satisfy the following criteria: